Big Picture

 Flexible paths:

-As you progress through modules, you’ll unlock historical milestones—moments when your code can do something that once made headlines:
+As you build, you unlock historical milestones—moments when your code does something that once made headlines:

 1. 1958 Perceptron: Your first learning algorithm with automatic weight updates (Rosenblatt)